Moovly/wordpress-plugin/readme.txt

 == Changelog ==
 = 1.0.151 =

-* Publish template to youtube
+* Automatically publish to YouTube by adding `publish-to-youtube=1` in a template shortcode.
+Make sure to link your account to YouTube via the Moovly Dashboard first.

 = 1.0.149 =